A Beginner’s Guide to Science Communication Opportunities in Canada

 To get involved in science outreach and education, there are an endless number of groups you can volunteer with including:

-- Broader initiatives such as Let’s Talk Science, Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, and Canada Learning Code.
+- Broader initiatives such as Let’s Talk Science, Actua, IndigeSTEAM, Ryerson University’s SciXchange, Letters to a Pre-Scientist, the SciComm Collective, and Canada Learning Code.